wiki-Bird/meowd/README.md

 ## 🤕 Issues:
-If you've found an issue on the site (broken links, spelling errors, etc), please open an issue in the [issues tab](https://github.com/diyhrt/diyhrt.github.io/issues), or contact a relevant team member.
+If you've found an issue with the bot, please open an issue in the [issues tab]([https://github.com/diyhrt/diyhrt.github.io/issues](https://github.com/KwiiHours/PakBot/issues), or contact a discord mod.

 </br>